 While we know that saving customers money may also mean we make less on any given sale, we believe that helping our customers succeed is a good investment.
 Maybe that’s why, since 1983, we’ve grown bigger and more profitable each year.
 However, we didn’t grow by chasing short-term profits.
 Instead, we put customers first, every time.

 Many developers and contractors like the idea of value engineering, but they’re unsure how to get started.
 At Metro, we get started by asking these five questions.

-2. Does it meet all functionality requirements?
 When it comes to construction, functionality can be complex.
 It can include strength, durability, moisture resistance, fire resistance, acoustics, conductivity, aesthetics, and more.
 To ensure that value engineering recommendations meet all criteria, we begin by inventorying all the functions.

-4. What are the costs and timing implications of alternative solutions?
 Once potential substitutions are identified, the Metro team will submit costs and delivery timelines.
 Sometimes our recommendations are also easier to install, which reduces labor costs.
 We also make sure our recommendations can be delivered within the required timeframe.

-5. Have all key players approved the recommended alternative?
 While Metro can help estimators find smart ways to save money, customers must ensure their colleagues understand and approve of the substitutions.
 Typically, engineers, architects, designers, site managers, and other decision-makers must sign off on the alternative.

 It's Never too Early to Consider a Value Engineering Approach